 'Usagi in Tears!
-Glass Shoes for her Birthday': I'm not saying she's a gold digger, but she ain't messing with no broke... uh, Usagi she gets Mamoru to buy her some glass slippers, and then they immediately get turned into a demon.
+Glass Shoes for her Birthday': I'm not saying she's a gold digger, but she ain't messing with no broke... uh, Usagi she gets Mamoru to buy her some glass slippers as a birthday present, and then they immediately get turned into a demon.
 This is why we can't have nice things, Usagi!

 'The Pure Heart Stolen!
-Usagi's Biggest Crisis': Picking up from the previous episode...without her transforming trinket, Usagi can finally be replaced as Sailor Moon by somebody competent.
+Usagi's Biggest Crisis': Picking up from the previous episode...without her transforming trinket, Usagi can finally be replaced as Sailor Moon by somebody competent (Read: LOL, no!)
 The new Sailor Scouts take out the first of the villains.
 Four more to go!

 'The Arrival of the Tiny Pretty Senshi': At a local festival, the new arrival from the Witches 5 dispenses with the BS and employs drive-by shooting.
 Chibiusa pops back in from the future with Baby's First Special Attack.

 'Wanting More Power!
 Mako's Lost Path': Makoto takes a sabbatical in the country after fearing she may not be strong enough.
-Come on, a girl like her, who fought while reeling from blood loss and can lift a male figure skater?
+Come on, a girl like her, who fought while reeling from blood loss, took out a crane game monster before getting her powers, and can lift a pretty-boy Russian figure skater?